ovotech/cloud-key-rotator/README.md

 ## Rotation Flow

-- Reduce keys to those of service accounts deemed to be valid (e.g. strip out user accounts if in rotation-mode)
+1. Reduce keys to those of service accounts deemed to be valid (e.g. strip out user accounts if in rotation-mode)
-- Filter keys to those deemed to be eligible (e.g. according to filtering rules configured by the user)
+2. Filter keys to those deemed to be eligible (e.g. according to filtering rules configured by the user)
-- For each eligible key:
+3. For each eligible key:

- - Create new key
+  * Create new key
- - Update key locations
+  * Update key locations
- - Verify update has worked (where possible)
+  * Verify update has worked (where possible)
- - Delete old key
+  * Delete old key

 ## Contributions

 Contributions are more than welcome.
-It should be straight forward plugging in new integrations of new key providers and/or locations, so for that, or anything else, please branch or fork and raise a PR.
+It should be straightforward plugging in integrations of new key providers and/or locations, so for that, or anything else, please branch or fork and raise a PR.